PierreDurrr/Text2Trakt/README.md

-# Text2Trakt
+# Txt2Trakt
-Create trakt.tv list from .txt file
+Create trakt.tv list (shows only, for now) from .txt file